Search the FAQ.

-Mr Justin Baguley, Counsellor in Economic and Development Cooperation, the Embassy of Australia in Viet Nam
+Mr Justin Baguley, Counsellor in Economic and Development Cooperation, Embassy of Australia in Viet Nam

 Mr Bùi Đặng Dũng, Vice Chairman, Committee on Finance and Budget, National Assembly, Member of the Kien Giang Provincial National Assembly Delegation

-Mr Bùi Phương Đình, Director, Viet Nam Institute for Leadership and Public Policy, Ho Chi Minh National Academy of Politics
+Mr Bùi Phương Đình, Director, Viet Nam Institute for Sociology and Development, Ho Chi Minh National Academy of Politics

 Mr Đinh Xuân Thảo, Former President, Institute of Legislative Studies, National Assembly Steering Committee

 Mr Đỗ Duy Thường, Vice Chairman of the Advisory Board on Democracy and Law, Viet Nam Fatherland Front Central Committee

 Mdm.
 Akiko Fujii, Deputy Resident Representative, United Nations Development Programme in Viet Nam